quii/learn-go-with-tests/generics.md

 ```
 var myApples []Apples
-// You cant do this!
+// You can't do this!
 append(myApples, Orange{})
 ```